-Only three men of the Grand Army of the Republic remain WILD US today.
-They are Albert Woolson, of Duluth, Minn.; James A. Hart of Rochester N. V. William V. Rochester, N. Y.; William A. Magee, of Van Nuys, Calif.
+Only three men of the Grand Army of the Republic remain with us today.
+They are Albert Woolson, of Duluth, Minn.; James A. nare of Rochester, N. Y.; William A. Magee, of Van Nuys, Calif.

 I had the pleasure of visiting with Comrade Hard and with Comrade Magee.
 They were in fine health and very alert.
-Both sent micromain Comrade Woolson.
+Both sent me Comrade Woolson Man the health and very alert.
+Both sent me remain Comrade Woolson.
 May these three comrades of the G. R. remain with us as long as God with with us as long as God wills, and may their remaining days filled with happy memories happy memories.

-To my National President, Phyllis M. Dean and her Staff of Offi-, and to the Auxilian and the staff group ers, and to the Auxiliary membership, I wish to thank this great group of women for their splendid and loyal support to the Sons of Union Veterans of Civil War.
-No National President could have been more fai u our Order.
+To my National President, Phyllis M. Dean and her Staff of Office and to the Auxilianu Transfer group cers, and to the Auxiliary membership, I wish to thank this great group of women for their splendid and loyal support to the Sons of Union Veterans of Civil War.
+No National President could have been more fail u our Order.
 She took every opportunity to bring before the public that the Sons of Union Veterans, through their legal heritage, should lead the Allied Family of the Grand Army of the Republic.

-almost every Camp and Department, the Auxiliary is our support when morally and financially.
+almost every Camp and Department, the Auxiliary is our support the morally and financially.
 My sincere and grateful apreciation to phyllis Dean for the assistance and inspiration she has given us.